 Implement effective wind erosion controls such that windblown wastes (e.g., sediment, trash) that result from project activities do not discharge to waters of the state;

+Spoils from excavations shall not be stored or discarded in waters of the state or in locations in a manner that may discharge to waters of the state.
+All spoil piles with a potential to discharge to waters of the state must be covered or stabilized with tarps, mulch, or another material to prevent sedimentation into waters during a Precipitation Event.

-Immediately initiate stabilization of disturbed areas, using reestablishment of vegetation and non-vegetative erosion controls, whenever earth disturbing activity has permanently ceased on any portion of the site, or temporarily ceased on any portion of the site and will not resume for a period exceeding 14 calendar days;
+Whenever an earth disturbing activity on any portion of the site has permanently ceased, or temporarily ceased and will not resume for a period exceeding 14 calendar days, immediately initiate stabilization of disturbed areas, using reestablishment of vegetation, non-vegetative erosion controls, and/or returning to original line and grade;

-Dischargers that stabilize soil using bonded-fiber matrices, hydromulches, spray tackifiers, or other land-applied products shall:

-Apply the product according to the manufacturer’s instructions and guidance; and

-Apply the product according to the manufacturer’s guidance to allow for ample cure time and to prevent treatment chemicals from being transported by runoff.
+Dischargers that stabilize soil using bonded-fiber matrices, hydromulches, spray tackifiers, or other land-applied products shall apply the product according to the manufacturer’s instructions and guidance, including allowing for ample cure time and to prevent treatment chemicals from being transported by runoff.

 Erosion and Sediment Control for Soil Disturbing Activities

-During a Precipitation Event, Dischargers shall ensure that disturbed areas that drain to waters of the state are protected with erosion and sediment control BMPs (e.g., silt-fencing, geotextile fabrics, coir logs/rolls, straw bale dikes, jute, coconut fiber, erosion control fabric, hydroseeding).
-Erosion and sediment control BMPs shall be installed in accordance with the manufacturer’s installation manual/instructions.
+During a Precipitation Event, Dischargers shall ensure that disturbed areas are protected with erosion and sediment control BMPs (e.g., silt-fencing, geotextile fabrics, coir logs/rolls, straw bale dikes, jute, coconut fiber, erosion control fabric, hydroseeding).

 Only 100-percent biodegradable erosion and sediment control products that will not entrap or harm wildlife shall be used.
 Erosion and sediment control products shall not contain synthetic (e.g., plastic or nylon) netting.
 Photodegradable synthetic products are not considered biodegradable.

-Spoils from excavations shall not be stored or discarded in waters of the state or in locations in a manner that may discharge to waters of the state.
-All spoil piles with a potential to discharge to waters of the state must be covered or stabilized with tarps, mulch, or another material to prevent sedimentation into waters during a Precipitation Event.
+Dischargers that use non-vegetative erosion control methods, such as stabilizing soil using bonded-fiber matrices, hydromulches, spray tackifiers, or other land-applied products shall apply the product according to the manufacturer’s instructions and guidance, including allowing for ample cure time and to prevent treatment chemicals from being transported by runoff.

 Runoff and Run-on Controls for Soil Disturbing Activities